crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 Supported OS: Ubuntu, Mac OS and Windows

-::: warning: DESKTOP WALLET IS IN BETA
+::: warning DESKTOP WALLET IS IN BETA
 Desktop wallet is in beta testing.
 Please be aware of the [potential risks](https://github.com/crypto-com/chain-desktop-wallet#warning) of using it in mainnet.
 You should run it only on a trusted, safe and offline computer and always verify the mnemonic words before using the address.
 :::